 "Free" from the terrible idea, he feels much better.

 The narrator says that, when Raskolnikov remembers this day later, he wonders why he decided to take the long way home, by way of the Hay Market, as if trapped by a "destiny" that was out to get him.

 Raskolnikov notices Lizaveta Ivanovna, the pawnbroker's sister, talking to her friends.
-Lizaveta is mentally challenged, tall, about thirty-five, and unmarried.
+Lizaveta is mentally challenged, tall, about 35, and unmarried.

-Lizaveta's friends are trying to convince her to come, the next day, around six, for some kind of paying business.
+Lizaveta's friends are trying to convince her to come the next day around 6 for some kind of paying business.
 She finally agrees.

 Raskolnikov realizes that tomorrow, the pawnbroker will be at home...